micropython/micropython/docs/library/machine.I2C.rst

    Scan all I2C addresses between 0x08 and 0x77 inclusive and return a list of those that respond.
-A device responds if it pulls the SDA line low after its address (including a read bit) is sent on the bus.
+A device responds if it pulls the SDA line low after its address (including a write bit) is sent on the bus.

    Note: on WiPy the I2C object must be in master mode for this method to be valid.